Coffin Bay pony: History

 In 1839, the settler and British Captain Hawson and his family arrived in Happy Valley in South Australia to live and breed horses.
 With him came the 60 Timor Ponies which Captain Hawson had purchased from the Rajah of Sumatra in Indonesia.
 These ponies would be the basis of Hawson’s newly established stud farm to breed ponies that were well suited for the hot climate.

+The shipping company V. & E. Solomon imported to South Australia, around the same time, 50 Timor Ponies.
+It is possible this refers to the same consignment.

-Hawson’s company expanded and the Timor ponies were moved to his new lease at the Coffin Bay Run in 1847.
+Hawson's company expanded and the Timor ponies were moved to his new lease at the Coffin Bay Run in 1847.
 Here they were bred in a semi-wild, yet controlled manner in the new stud, Coffin Bay Run.
-In 1857 Coffin Bay Run was sold to W.R.
-Mortlock who instead of investing in the pure Timor ponies, imported larger horses and ponies, which he crossed with the semi-wild Timor ponies to produce larger stock.
+In 1857 Coffin Bay Run was sold to W. R. Mortlock who instead of investing in the pure Timor ponies, imported larger horses and ponies, which he crossed with the semi-wild Timor ponies to produce larger stock.
 Mortlock used approved stallions of the Welsh Cob, Thoroughbred and Arabian Horse breeds in the herd.
 He also used Clydesdale and Hackney horses who may have had influence on the Coffin Bay Ponies.

 Mortlock used a selective breeding plan and culled unwanted ponies which were sold.
 During the early 1860s, the ponies were very popular and often sold in pairs and matching teams to be used for driving, while others were sold and used for polo and as cavalry horses.

 In 1927 Mortlock's descendants sold the Coffin Bay Run to Martin Cash.
 Before the sale, the management of the farm and horse herd had been neglected, as it was no longer commercially viable to breed horses.
 Ponies became untamed and wild, growing rapidly in number and causing major problems for the farm's new owner.
 Many of the ponies were culled or shot in order to reduce their numbers.

 The Morgan family purchased the Coffin Bay Run in 1932.
 This family immediately saw potential for these ponies and sold them instead of shooting them.
 Ponies became popular again when the depression led to petrol and diesel becoming rationed and very expensive.
 Tractors, which once had replaced horses for field work on the farms, were now too expensive to use, making ponies and horses indispensable.
 The Morgan family therefore mustered a small portion of the herd a few times during the year and sold them at markets in Port Augusta.

 After World War II finished, however, demand for ponies declined as the economy stabilized and the mechanization of society made equine work animals obsolete.
 Moss Morgan, who owned the farm during this time, developed a new use for Coffin Bay Ponies, which he had mustered, trained to ride, and then sold as riding ponies.